scatauk/guidelines/logbook-standards.md

 ::: info Case study

-1. A logbook solution provides its data storage files in a human-readable format with an open-source description of the standard being used.
+1. A logbook solution provides data storage files in a human-readable format with an open-source description of the standard used.
 This facilitates the migration or import of data by other products and reduces the overall user risk of data loss in the long term.

 2. A logbook solution used a proprietary and undocumented file format.
-When the software became obsolete, users could not decode the saved data and export it to a new solution.
+Users could not decode the saved data when the software became obsolete and could not export it to a new solution.

 _NB.
 There are no current standards for logbook data storage or export file formats, though these are being discussed and developed._
 :::